dasch-swiss/dsp-api/docs/rst/knora-api-server/deployment/webapi-getting-started.rst

 permissions
-  Combines old-style permission statements (``hasViewPermission``, ``hasModifyPermission``, etc.) into one `hasPermissions` statement per resource or value, as described in the section **Permissions** in :ref:`knora-ontologies`.
+  Combines old-style permission statements (``hasViewPermission``, ``hasModifyPermission``, etc.) into one ``hasPermissions`` statement per resource or value, as described in the section **Permissions** in :ref:`knora-ontologies`.

 strings
   Adds missing ``valueHasString`` statements to Knora value objects.

-``TransformData`` runs only one transformation at a time, so if you need to run multiple transformations, you must run it once per transformation, taking the output of each run as the input for the next run.
+standoff
+  Transforms old-style standoff markup (containing tag names as strings) to new-style standoff markup (using different OWL class names for different tags).

+all
+  Runs all of the above transformations.

+Transformations that are not needed have no effect.

 The program uses the Turtle parsing and formatting library from RDF4J_.
 Additional transformations can be implemented as subclasses of ``org.eclipse.rdf4j.rio.RDFHandler``.